hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Because exposing index juggling, like `i: i + 1`, that kind of thing, presents the language as some remnant of the past.

 [9:54:11](#16359332510KMMqz:gitter.im) <pekr (Petr Krenzelok)>:
 I don't know, if the effort is worth the fuss.
 I have never ever met an IT friend, who would judge a programming language selection upon the Rosetta.
-Maybe a wrong social bubble here, but from mine contacts, 99% of ppl are fully ignorant of anything Rosetta included í ½í¸ƒ
+Maybe a wrong social bubble here, but from mine contacts, 99% of ppl are fully ignorant of anything Rosetta included ğŸ˜ƒ

 [11:21:01](#163593846139yISBw:gitter.im) <GaryMiller (GaryMiller)>:
 I'm probably one of that 1% but for years now I head to Rosetta when I hear about a new languages to see how the code compares to other languages.
 I've been in IT for 40 years now.